 I don’t know why people call these no-bake cookies.
 They’re more candy-like or granola bar-ish to me.
 There’s lots of peanut butter (or almond butter) and maple goodness, though, so they definitely are dessert!

 If you’re after granola bars, by the way, I’ve got these amazing gluten-free granola bars, which are also vegan and maple-sweetened.

 Nothing fancy here.
 Just normal stuff you almost definitely already have in your pantry!

 - Coconut oil or butter – those are the only two types of fat that I’ve used and can recommend.

 - Peanut butter or almond butter – if you want to use something else, read the section below!

 - Vanilla extract – if you’re allergic to it and have to omit it, use the same amount of water.

-- Oats – rolled or quick oats also work but instant oats and steel cut oat do not work.
+- Oats – I used rolled, but quick oats also work.
+Instant oats and steel cut oat do not work.